RohitBandaru/blog/_posts/2021-08-14-Self-Supervised-Learning.md

 In research, there are comparisons between training on ImageNet images and labels with supervised learning and ImageNet with only images for self-supervised learning.
 Although the motivation for SSL is often framed as being able to use more data, in this case, the size of the dataset is the same.
 The ability to use larger unlabeled datasets is just a side benefit of SSL.

 # Vision vs NLP
-Self-supervised learning has been long applied in NLP, but as Yann LeCun and Ishan Misra point out in [5], it is much harder to apply to vision.
+Self-supervised learning has been long applied in NLP, but as Yann LeCun and Ishan Misra point [out](https://ai.facebook.com/blog/self-supervised-learning-the-dark-matter-of-intelligence/), it is much harder to apply to vision.
 In NLP, language models are often trained with self supervision.
 Given a some text, you can mask a word and try to predict it given the rest of the text.
 There is a limited vocabulary, so you can assign a probability to each word.
 This is the basis of many popular NLP methods.

 {% include image.html url="../../../images/self_supervised_learning/nlp.png" description="Predicting masked words in NLP"%}